|

 sometime in April or May.
 This is always a tense time

 as a late frost can devastate our potential crop.
+Once

 the vines have got going they grow away very quickly